tresoldi/multitiers/README.md

 will be correct almost all the time (Gini index of 0.015) if the corresponding German vowel is /ə/ is as well.
 If the German vowel is /a/, we expect /ɑ/ in Dutch (but note the high impurity), if it is /aː/ we can expect a corresponding /aː/, and so on.
-Note that the tree didn't pick any tier from English: at least with the restrictions we set, the German vowel is always more informative.
+Note that, in this tree, the algorithm didn't pick any tier from English: at least with the restrictions we set, the German vowel is always more informative.
+However, if we build a tree without restrictions, it will end up using English for cases when our data has no German/Dutch cognates: it is behavior is not unlike a linguist having to use a more distant language for reconstruction when the closest is missing the cognate which is needed.

 At last, the classifier, even if currently limited to decision trees, can be used to predict features or bundle of features.
 It can also report the